-Spin Inn originally opened in 19xx at 15 Cross Street, Manchester, M2 1WF.
+Spin Inn originally opened in the 1960’s at 15 Cross Street, Manchester, M2 1WF.

-Started by Gary Laine who had an assistant called Linda at the time.
-Later to be taken over by Harry Taylor with Mike Carlon and Kenny Grogan working there.
+Later on in the 1970s, Gary Laine would take control who had an assistant called Linda at the time.
+Harry Taylor then ran it with Mike Carlon, Kev Edwards and Kenny Grogan working there.
 They originally specialised in Jazz, Funk, Disco and Soul until the early 1980s when Hip Hop and Electro started to emerge.

 In 1986 Russ Marland started working there just as the explosion of House music began.